Types of Indian Defence Awards

-While Ashoka Chakra is warded for the "most conspicuous bravery or some daring or pre-eminent valour or self-sacrifice" other than in the face of the enemy, the Kirti Chakra is awarded for "conspicuous gallantry" in non-combatant situations.
-Both the Asoka Chakra and the Kirti Chakra can be awarded to recognise the gallantry and courage of the military personnel as well as of the civilians.
+The second category of gallantry award comprises of the esteemed awards like Ashoka Chakra, Kirti Chakra and Shaurya Chakra.
+Originally, these were named as Ashoka Chakra Class I, Class II and Class III.
+While Ashoka Chakra is awarded for the "most conspicuous bravery or some daring or pre-eminent valor or self-sacrifice" in situations other than in the face of the enemy, the Kirti Chakra is awarded for "conspicuous gallantry" in non-combatant situations.
+Both the Asoka Chakra and the Kirti Chakra can be awarded to recognize gallantry and courage of the military personnel as well as of civilians.
 The medals may be awarded posthumously.
-Shaurya Chakra is awarded to commemorate the valour of civilians or the military personnel.
+Shaurya Chakra is awarded to commemorate the valor of civilians and the military personnel.